MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 193 - Chapter 9 - The Mystery Of Fogbound Lake - Arriving at the entrance of Steam Cave.md

-`💬`: "The Mystery of Fogbound Lake"
+>The Mystery of Fogbound Lake

 * * *